 Adventure holiday paradise, with great opportunities for family rambles, mountaineering, cycling, Zip World, kayaking & lots more

-- An authentic green getaway, powered by 100% renewables, in Snowdonia National Park
+- Authentic green getaway, powered by 100% renewables, in Snowdonia National Park

 - Great transport links; bus and mainline train 2km and 200m to the Ffestiniog steam train (which toots at those who wave)

-- Local food, local honey, homegrown jams, pickles and veg and daily homebaked bread
+- Local food and honey, homegrown jams, pickles and veg and daily homebaked bread

 - Three electric car charging points (including Tesla), green sauna and stunning views